Marketable securities are liquid and can be traded with relative ease.

-Marketability means speed and ease related to a trade i.e. buy and sell stocks, and the stock that has a large number of shares outstanding is actively traded and is considered marketable.
+Marketability means speed and ease related to trade, i.e. buying and selling stocks, and the stock with a large number of outstanding shares is actively traded and is considered marketable.

 To calculate liquidity, we do not consider it as it implies the preservation of the value of the security when it is traded.

-Such options have a degree of marketability and there can be a spectrum of ownership interest.
+Such options have a degree of marketability, and a spectrum of ownership interests can exist.

-Valuation analysts are often asked to scrutinize the non-marketable value, and the non-controlling ownership interest is mostly held by the firms.
+Valuation analysts are often asked to scrutinize the non-marketable value, and the firms mostly hold the non-controlling ownership interest.

-Such valuations may be done for gift tax, generation-skipping transfer tax, or other types of tax benefits.
+Such valuations may be for gift tax, generation-skipping transfer tax, or other tax benefits.

 Any investor can face a restriction in trading under risks like